Serenity 6.4.3 Release Notes (2023-01-07)

 .

-Q.alert, Q.confirm Methods Are Suffixed with Dialog
+Q.alert and Q.confirm Methods are Suffixed with Dialog

 The methods in the Q